 Should I take curcumin and piperine at the same time?

-Yes.
-If your goal is better curcumin absorption, they should be taken together because piperine works by helping more curcumin get absorbed and slowing its breakdown.
+Yes, if your goal is better curcumin absorption.
+Piperine works by helping more curcumin get absorbed and slowing its breakdown, so they should be taken together.
 Taking them with a meal may improve tolerance and absorption even more.

 What should I do if I accidentally combined curcumin with piperine?